-Actually Cool Things You Can (Still) Do in Washington DC Right Now
+Actually Cool Things You Can Still Do This Winter in Washington DC

-We get it.
-You’re probably beyond tired of hearing about how we’re living in unprecedented times.
-You may also be tired of rewatching Netflix specials on Saturday nights instead of hitting the bars, or who knows, maybe you’re not (we’re looking at you, introverts).
+We get it—you’re probably beyond tired of hearing about how we’re living in unprecedented times.
+You may also be tired of rewatching Netflix specials on Saturday nights instead of hitting the bars.
 The silver lining?
-All that time spent at home is helping to keep people safe, which means the more of us that live cautiously and follow safety guidelines now, the sooner we’ll all feel safe once the city is fully reopened for business.
+All that time spent at home is helping to #flattenthecurve and keep people safe, which means the more of us that live cautiously and follow safety guidelines now, the sooner we’ll all feel safe once the city is fully reopened for business.

-Crack open a cold one tonight and give the news a rest tonight with a live online comedy show put on by the DC Improv.
-The comedy club has a packed calendar of virtual shows, from its popular pun competition to cringe and laugh-packed discussions about relationships and single strife.
+Crack open a cold one and give the news a rest tonight with a live online comedy show put on by local comedy club, DC Improv.
+They have a packed calendar of virtual shows, from their popular pun competition to cringe and laugh-packed discussions about relationships and single strife.
 You can even sharpen your own comedic skills by signing up for one-on-one coaching from their stand-up comedy instructors, which are all conducted via video conferencing.

-Everyone’s favorite food hall is open for pick up, which means that you can now grab fusion tacos from Takorean, an acai bowl from South Block, and a burger from Lucky Buns (all at the same time if you’re feelin’ it).
-Then head to the rooftop or patio seating to soak up the last rays of summer.
+Everyone’s favorite food hall is open for pick up, which means that you can now grab fusion tacos from Takorean, an acai bowl from South Block and a burger from Lucky Buns (all at the same time if you’re feelin’ it), then head outside to their tree farm and get ready to deck the halls for the season.
 Washingtonians with cars can also head back once the sun goes down to catch a movie at the drive-in theater.

-This is the nation's capital, after all, and if you miss free-wheeling, intellectual discussions at networking events or happy hours, there is a solution for you.
+This is the nation's capital, after all, and that means that many smart people make it their business to discuss and communicate their smarts here.
 Think tanks like the Brookings Institution and the Carnegie Endowment for International Peace have plenty of upcoming online talks and informative discussions scheduled, helping to keep you educated on topics big and small.

 Already made it through your Discover Weekly on Spotify?
 Check out some of the most extraordinary performances from the Kennedy Center, which is releasing new videos daily.
 From special series and original stories to performances from world renowned artists such as John Legend and Beyonce, these are the next best thing to catching a live performance at the historic venue.